benmvp/slides/2017/nodevember/why-react.md

 NOTES:
 - The 3rd reason was React being exclusively JavaScript based
-- Have the asterisk there because obviously we're building web apps so CSS is definitely involved
+- I have the asterisk there because obviously we're building web apps so CSS is obviously involved
+- But I'm conveniently ignoring that for now 😀

 /////